Keith Olive

-Keith Alison Olive is a theoretical physicist, and director at the William I Fine Theoretical Physics Institute, University of Minnesota, specializing in particle physics and cosmology.
+Keith Alison Olive (born 1965) is an American theoretical physicist, and director at the William I Fine Theoretical Physics Institute, University of Minnesota, specializing in particle physics and cosmology.
 His main topics of research are: big bang nucleosynthesis, which is an explanation of the origin of the light element isotopes through 7Li; particle dark matter; big bang baryogenesis, which is an explanation of the matter-antimatter asymmetry observed in nature; and inflation which is a theory constructed to resolve many outstanding problems in standard cosmology.

 Education and career

 Olive received in 1978 a bachelor's degree in mathematics from the University of Chicago and a master's degree in physics in the same year and in 1981 a PhD in physics.
 His dissertation dealt with cosmology and particle physics.
 In 1982/83 he was at CERN (working with John Ellis).
 There Olive began his research on supersymmetry.

 Olive is a professor at the University of Minnesota, where in 1998 he became McKnight University Professor.
 At the Fine Theoretical Physics Institute, he was the director from 1999 to 2005 and again from 2013 to 2019.